Getinnov/Kubernetes_setup/README.md

 To update your existing installation with an increased max-pods, add a kubelet config file into a k3s, we will use `/etc/rancher/k3s/kubelet.config` :
  * Edit (or create) `/etc/rancher/k3s/kubelet.config`:
       * ```bash
-        MAXPOD=250 # the number of pods that you want cat > /etc/rancher/k3s/kubelet.config <<EOF
+        MAXPOD=250 # The number of pods that you want cat > /etc/rancher/k3s/kubelet.config <<EOF
         apiVersion: kubelet.config.k8s.io/v1beta1
         kind: KubeletConfiguration